Using C++ Library Headers

 using namespace std;

 which brings all library names into the current namespace.
 If you write this declaration immediately after all include directives, you hoist the names into the global namespace.
 You can subsequently ignore namespace considerations in the remainder of the translation unit.
-You also avoid most dialect differences across different translation environments.
+You also avoid most differences across different translation environments.